 - Wash and cube the aubergines (I don’t peel them and like to leave the skin on), then throw them on a baking sheet, drizzle with some olive oil, and season with ground black pepper and salt.

-- Roast in the oven on 200c for 20 minutes, flipping at least once while they're being roasted.
+- Roast in the oven on 200c for about 20 minutes or until golden, flipping every a few minutes while they're being roasted.

-- Add a can of chopped tomatoes, and your cooked chickpeas.
-Reduce heat, cover with lid and let it simmer for 10 minutes.
+- Add a can of chopped tomatoes, a can of chickpeas and a can of coconut milk.
+Reduce heat, cover with lid and let it simmer for 5 minutes.